aaadesh/patent-data-scrapping/README.md

 # patent-data-scrapping
-To fetch data for a few patents from Google Patents
+To fetch data for patents from Google Patents